Jaffer-sadiq/GitHub-Actions/Labfiles/module3.md

               pytest
     ```

     > **Note**: This CI configuration uses GitHub Actions to run tests on multiple OS (Ubuntu, Windows, macOS) with Python 3.12.
-It triggers on pushes and pull requests to the main branch, checks out the code, sets up Python, installs dependencies, and runs tests with pytest, ensuring cross-platform compatibility.
+It triggers push and pull requests to the main branch, checks out the code, sets up Python, installs dependencies, and runs tests with pytest, ensuring cross-platform compatibility.

 12. In the pop up windows of Commit Changes click on the **Commit changes** button.

 13. Click on **Action** **(1)**, verifiy the **Create matrix.yml** workflow has been executed successfully.

-14. Click on **Create matrix.yml** action, This configuration allows you to ensure your project is tested on multiple operating systems using Python 3.12, ensuring broader compatibility and catching environment-specific issues early.
+14. Click on the **Create matrix.yml** action, This configuration allows you to ensure your project is tested on multiple operating systems using Python 3.12, ensuring broader compatibility and catching environment-specific issues early.

     ![](../media/matrix-output.png)